p4lang/p4app-TCP-INT/README.md

 # In this case you can simply create the 'unified' subdirectory or define a custom tcp-int cgroup path using the -c option.
 cgroup2 on /sys/fs/cgroup type cgroup2 (rw,nosuid,nodev,noexec,relatime,nsdelegate,memory_recursiveprot)
 ```

+## Tagging policy
+The TCP-INT eBPF inserts a TCP header option in outgoing packets.
+The switch can "tag" the packet by setting the INT fields in the header option.
+If the switch were to tag every packet, it could interfere with generic receive offload (GRO) in the Linux TCP stack, possibly hurting performance.
+To avoid this interference, the switch can tag *some* of the packets -- enough to provide fresh telemetry, without hurting performance.

+### Tagging frequency
+Instead of tagging every packet, the switch can tag packets at a given frequency.
+For example, if the tagging frequency is 16, one in every 16 packets will be tagged.
+The switch implements this logic probabilistically, so it's possible -- but unlikely -- for two successive packets to be tagged.
+The packets will be tagged in *expectation* at the specified tagging frequency.

+To control the tagging frequency, the sender (eBPF) specifies the tagging frequency by setting the `tagfreqkey` field in the TCP header option.
+The switch uses `tagfreqkey` to decide whether to tag the packet.

+### Default (static) tagging policy
+By default, the tagging policy is to tag packets at a fixed tagging frequency.
+This tagging frequency is configured through the switch control plane.
+The sender requests the default tagging frequency by setting `tagfreqkey` to `TCP_INT_TAGFREQKEY_SWITCH_DEFAULT`.

+### Dynamic tagging policy
+Depending on network conditions and INT freshness requirements, the sender can dynamically change the tagging frequency.
+The current dynamic tagging policy identifies three states of a flow:

+- `APPLIMITED`: the application isn't calling send() fast enough, so the in-flight packets are far below the CWND.
+- `CONGESTED`: there's congestion in the network fabric.
+- `UNCONGESTED`: there's no fabric congestion and the flow isn't application limited.

+The thresholds for distinguishing these states, as well as the tagging frequency to use for each state, can be configured in `include/tcp_int_common.h`.
+The dynamic policy can be enabled through the `TCP_INT_ENABLE_DYNAMIC_TAGGING` define.

 ### Loading TCP-INT and running test applications